ZSunEPS/ClumpedPeirce/README.md

-# Pierce's criterion for clumped data
+# Peirce's criterion for clumped data